DebugPrivilege/InsightEngineering/Coding Fundamentals/Section 3: Control Flow/README.md

 1. **`goto`** keyword: This is the part of the statement that signals the compiler that there will be a jump in control from this point in the code.

-2. **`label:`** This is an identifier that you, the programmer, create.
+2. **`label`** This is an identifier that you, the programmer, create.
 It serves as the "landing point" for the **`goto`** statement.
 The label is placed elsewhere in the code where you want the program control to jump to when goto is encountered.

 Let's demonstrate a simple example: